Pisac, Sacred Valley

 What is your cancellation policy?

-In the event that the Peruvian governments prohibit travel, the ground portion of the trip will be 100% refundable.
+The ground portion of the trip will be 50% refundable through 9/1/26.
+After that, the trip is non-refundable.
 Participants will book their own airfare and refunds are subject to airline policies.
 Participants are encouraged to secure trip insurance to cover any other circumstances that may lead to trip cancelation or delay.

 Lodging